-Our board of directors held eight regular meetings in 2018.
-During their respective terms of service, each director attended at least 75% of all meetings of the board of directors and the committees on which he then served that were held during 2018.
+Our board of directors held nine regular meetings in 2019.
+Each director attended at least 75% of all meetings of the board of directors and the committees on which he then served that were held during 2019.
 Under our corporate governance guidelines, directors are expected to be active and engaged in discharging their duties and to keep themselves informed about our business and operations.
 Directors are also expected to attend our annual meetings of stockholders, all meetings of the board of directors and all meetings of the committees on which they serve.